meghanstovall/monster_shop_1911/README.md

 When registering, fill in all the fields with your information and remember, your email address must be unique!

 ![](https://media.giphy.com/media/SSEGHmENrIiSSkdFHx/giphy.gif)

+Using a unique email allows us to register and view our profile page.

 ![](https://media.giphy.com/media/YPQHMVcdurJHilF5TW/giphy.gif)